federatedplatforms/FEDeRATED-BDI/docs/api.md

 To test the application navigate to the Swagger API documentation page (see API documentation).

-The BDI application can be started without any corda node being up and running.
+The FEDeRATED Node application can be started without any corda node being up and running.
 In order to be able to successfully test the integration with Corda you need to run one or more corda nodes.
 See the CordaRPC section for more details/